PacktPublishing/Java-Coding-Problems/README.md

 **Improve your Java Programming skills by solving real-world coding challenges**

 ## What is this book about?
-* Adopt the latest JDK 11 and JDK 12 features in your applications
+* Adopt the latest JDK 8 - JDK 13 features in your applications
 * Solve cutting-edge problems relating to collections and data structures
 * Get to grips with functional-style programming using lambdas
 * Perform asynchronous communication and parallel data processing